Interviewing artist Karl Maughan

-Toni MacKinnon, Director of The Suter Art Gallery Te Aratoi o Whakatū, speaks to artist Karl Maughan about his influences, his evolving approach to garden painting, and the interplay between constructed landscapes and artistic imagination.
+Toni MacKinnon, Director of The Suter Art Gallery Te Aratoi o Whakatū, speaks to New Zealand artist Karl Maughan about his influences, his evolving approach to garden painting, and the interplay between constructed landscapes and artistic imagination.

 Karl Maughan In His Wellington Studio